-Unless you know the person really well, it can be hard to determine where they sit on the hierarchy and how to effectively motivate them.
-You have to get to know someone a bit to understand what’s the best way of motivating them.
-As their lives change, so does what will potentially motivate them.
-You might have a great worker one day, who seems to get motivated purely for doing challenging work, then one day they kind of shut down.
-We might think that they are getting bored, or don’t feel challenged any more.
-We may worry that they are now looking for a job.
+Unless you know a person really well, it may be hard to determine where they sit on the hierarchy (what need they may best need met) and how to effectively motivate them.
+You need to get to know someone to understand what’s the best way of motivating them.
+And as their life changes, so does what will potentially motivate them.
+You may have a happy designer one day, who seems to be motivated by doing challenging work and then the next day you may find them shutting down and upset.
+Is it the quality of the project or not being recognized for their hard work?
+Or, is it because the long hours are causing problems with their home life?

 It’s actually easier to demotivate people then to motivate them.

-Are you a bad boss?
-Are you contributing to making someone feel worse when they make a mistake?
-Do you blame people for the smallest detail?
-Do you make promises you don’t keep?
-Are you opaque about business decisions that effect others?
-Do you pay people poorly and treat them like they should be glad to just have a job in this economy?
+Do a self-assessessment.
+What is the quality of your feedback and employee communication?
+Are you contributing to making someone feel better or worse when they are off their game?
+Do you blame people for the smallest detail or gain understanding?
+Do you make promises you don’t keep or do you follow up with realistic change?
+Are you opaque about business decisions that effect others or clear and transparent?
+Do you pay people poorly and treat them like they should be glad to just have a job or do you treat them as a valued peer?

 Show me the money

-Before we get into specific ways we can make an individual's environment better, let’s address some bad creative-land practices so we can understand how we can practically apply Maslow's pyramid.
+Before we get into specific ways we can make an individual's environment better, let’s address some typical creative-land practices so we can practically apply Maslow's pyramid.

-Don’t be afraid of asking people either.
-Ask people what motivates them, ask individually, ask your team and task your management team.
-Then work on ways of amplifying those core motivation factors that are expressed.
-Then ask yourself, how can I remove demotivating factors?
-How do you get rid of the things that prevent people from being motivated?
-How do you actualize this way of thinking and ingrain it into your business culture?
+So please, don’t be afraid of sitting down with folks.
+Ask people what motivates them as an individual.
+Combine this learning with a collective understanding of what potential group needs you may have.
+Then work on ways of amplifying those core motivation factors and how you can remove demotivating factors?
+How do you get rid of things that prevent people from being motivated?
+How do you actualize this way of thinking and ingrain it into your culture?

 People need space

-Open plans are the norm in creative land, but it’s not very conducive to thinking.
+Open plans seem to be the norm, but it’s not very conducive to thinking (or a feeling of social belonging).
 If you walk around an open plan space, what do you see?
-A lot of people with headsets on.
-If you have an open plan, you need to create spaces where people can gather, put the work on the wall, socialize and have some quiet time.
-People need personal space, communal space and private space.
+You probably see a lot of people with headsets and heads down.
+If you do have an open plan, create spaces where people can gather, put the work on the wall, socialize and have some quiet time.
+People need personal space, communal space and private space to create healthy working relationships.

 They need caffeine

 Make sure you get the good stuff, we hipsters know our cold brews.
 But seriously, little things like snacks, water and coffee that are in the office can go along way.
 Studies have shown that people are most productive when they take small breaks every hour.
 If people have access to stuff in the office, and a place in the office to get away from their cell-mates, then this allows people a much needed mental and visual break, without having to leave the office.
-More importantly create little ways to break up the day that provide opportunities for socialization.
-At the same time, don't mess with the little shit.
-If you provide free coffee and get the good stuff this small perk becomes important.
-If you take it away to save a few pennies, you can really piss people off communally not just individually.
+More importantly this creates little ways to break up the day that provide opportunities for socialization.
+If you provide free coffee or a perk, don't be half assed about it.
+Nothing says more to employees then poorly executed perks.
+Perks show that we value you (and respect you).
+Crappy "perks" work against you.

 Get out of the office - and not always on your employee's time